AphasiacSS/MordhauDuep/README.md

 Vanilla button to activate is Home

-1. Keybind Console to page down (if u have lutebot you probably dont have to worry about this)
+1. Keybind Console to page down or change in the macro (if u have lutebot you probably dont have to worry about this)
 2. Enter reconnect into console
 3. wait to reconnect
 4. have a weapon in hand